 Disclaimers

-Cup measurements refer to the standard American cup, which is 240 milliliters.
-Most of my recipes are low-carb (or keto) and gluten-free, but some are not.
-Please verify that a recipe fits your needs before using it.
+Most recipes are low-carb and gluten-free, but some are not.
 Recommended and linked products are not guaranteed to be gluten-free.
-Nutrition info is approximate, and the carb count excludes non-nutritive sweeteners.
-Nutrition info may contain errors, so please verify it independently.
-Recipes may contain errors, so please use your common sense when following them.
-Please read these Terms of Use carefully before using any of my recipes.
+Nutrition info is approximate.
+Please verify it independently.
+The carb count excludes non-nutritive sweeteners.
+Please read these Terms of Use before using any of my recipes.

-Sharon
+Sharon says

 I have made the keto version twice now and it has turned out fabulous.
 I did notice, however, that after I remove the bread from the loaf pan and it was cooling on the cooling rack, the middle kind of fell in.
 Any idea why that would happen — it’s like it buckled in, but only in the middle?
 It was fully cooked.